-The report further expanded the genetic spectrum of L-2-HGA.
-It also suggested a successful response to treatment with levocarnitine and riboflavin.
-Whether the response was sustained and correlated to the genotype and WM abnormalities, it still needs to be further studied in future reports.
+Our report further expands the genetic spectrum of L-2-HGA.
+It also suggests a successful response to treatment with levocarnitine and riboflavin.
+Whether the response is sustained and correlated to the genotype and WM abnormalities, it needs to be further studied in future reports.